When planning your Hawaiian islands vacation, there are so many amazing attractions, it’s hard to choose what to do in Hawaii!

 Just when you think Maui couldn’t get any more beautiful, there’s actually a whole side of the island that’s totally untouched – and possibly even more beautiful.
 It can only be seen by helicopter.

 To get a bird’s eye view of some of Maui’s hidden waterfalls and beaches, several local companies offer a variety of helicopter tours.
-This top-rated scenic helicopter flight over Maui and Molokai (with Maverick Helicopters) gets rave reviews.

 We guarantee your chopper flight will be one of the Hawaii highlights you’ll remember long after you’ve returned home.